Geometric noise spectrum in interferometers: Spectrum of light ray quantum fluctuations

-\paragraph{Michelson interferometer model} Michelson-type interferometers work by directing a laser beam on a beamsplitter that splits the beam into two parts going into the two arms with mirrors at their end.
-After reflection at the mirrors, the two beams recombine at the beamsplitter and are directed to the readout system where we record the statistics of the arrived photons.
+Michelson-type interferometers work by directing a laser beam on a beamsplitter that splits the beam into two parts going into the two arms with mirrors at their end.
+After reflection at the mirrors, the two beams recombine at the beamsplitter and are directed to the readout system where we record the statistics of the arriving photons.
 Fluctuations of the optical paths in the two arms cause modulations in the recombined beam changing the interference pattern and thus the photon arrival statistics.
-In this paper, we model this interferometer setup in the following way: \begin{itemize} \item We consider an interferometer with a single arm pointing in the spatial direction denoted by the spacelike unit vector $n^a=(0,\vec{n}),\, n^2=1$.
-The interferometer also picks a future-directed timelike vector $t=(1, \vec{0})$, $t^2 = -1$ for the timeflow.

-\item The laser beam corresponds to a null geodesic path emitted from and arriving to the beamsplitter, which we split into outgoing $x_+$ and incoming $x_-$ components.